Probing holographic flat bands at finite density: Phase diagram at finite density

-The form of the phase diagram may be understood as follows.
+The form of the phase diagram may be understood {by making an analogy with the corresponding weakly coupled system,} as follows.
 Firstly, our nematic order is neutral under the global $U(1)$ symmetry.
-Therefore, the corresponding condensate can be associated with electron-hole pairs, therefore forming an excitonic condensate \cite{fuhrer2016,kogar2017,wang2019}.
+Therefore, the corresponding condensate can be associated with electron-hole pairs, forming an excitonic condensate \cite{fuhrer2016,kogar2017,wang2019}.
 Excitonic condensates are usually short lived and a stabilizing mechanism should arise so that the electron and hole do not annihilate (recombine).
 In our case, the electron and hole can be considered to belong to different layers, implying that the annihilation rate could be suppressed.
-This picture may also explain why a finite chemical potential disfavors the nematic phase: As the electron band is being populated, hole states become less accessible, and therefore it becomes more difficult to establish a condensate.
-This picture is consistent with previously reported results at weak coupling for bilayer graphene \cite{vafek2014superconductivity,murray2014excitonic} and these in the context of brane constructions of holographic bilayer excitonic condensates~\cite{Grignani:2014tfa,Evans:2014mva}.
+This picture may also explain why a finite chemical potential disfavors the nematic phase: As the electron band is populated, hole states become less accessible, and therefore it becomes more difficult to establish a condensate.
+This picture is consistent with previously reported results at weak coupling for bilayer graphene \cite{vafek2014superconductivity,murray2014excitonic} and these in the context of brane constructions of holographic bilayer excitonic condensates~\cite{Grignani:2014tfa,Evans:2014mva}. { This intuition based on the weak coupling scenario may survive even in situations where the system's excitations could be complicated composite fields \cite{hartnoll2018}.
+It is, however, worth pointing out that, even though it may be helpful to provide such an interpretation, this is not necessary.}